 Having a clear data strategy is critical when you take into account the sheer volume of data available today.
 Many organizations get caught up in the big data buzz.
 They collect too much data, without a solid plan of what they intend to do with all of this data.

 Others are overwhelmed by options.
 They rush to invest in emerging technologies and expensive data analytics tools that turn out to be a bad investment.
 In most cases, this trend is accompanied by prolonged delays or a compulsion to overlook the data revolution.
 In these cases, most organizations fail to realize the full value and potential of data.

 For this reason, enterprises need a data strategy framework to:

 - Identify the business problem.

 - Create a strategy to solve the issue.

 A data strategy should include the type of data the team needs, where and how to get that data, and how the team plans to store and analyze the data.
 With a data strategy framework, it becomes easier to narrow down the focus to specific organizational needs and formulate an attainable plan.

 A strategy is only as good as the questions you ask as you are building the strategy.
-Self-analysis is not something busy teams do enough, so it’s up to you as the CDO or CFO to take on this lead analyst role…starting with these key data strategy questions.
+Self-analysis is not something busy teams do enough, so it’s up to you as the CDO, CIO/CTO, or CFO to take on this lead analyst role…starting with these key data strategy questions.

-1. What specifically do we want to find out?
+1. What insights do we want to achieve?

 Self-analysis begins with the end result when you are building your data strategy.
 What do you hope to achieve with your data?
-Once you know the end result, you can work backward to figure out the best way to get to that point.
-Always think of the why, how, and what when working with data.
+Once you know the end result, you can work backward to figure out the starting point.

 - Why do you need certain data?